n1ckfg/ofxFirstPersonCamera/ARCHITECTURE.md

 # Architecture: ofxFirstPersonCamera

 `ofxFirstPersonCamera` is a lightweight openFrameworks addon that provides a first-person camera class, replicating standard video game camera controls.
-The class extends `ofCamera` and relies on GLFW to capture and manipulate the mouse cursor.
+The class extends `ofCamera` and relies on GLFW to capture and manipulate the mouse cursor natively, with automatic fallbacks for basic openFrameworks environments like `ofAppEGLWindow` (e.g. Raspberry Pi headless).

 ## Class: `ofxFirstPersonCamera`